Great-kiola/Order-Summary-Component/README.md

-# Order-Summary-Component
-# Frontend Mentor - Order summary card solution
+# Order summary card solution- Frontend Mentor

 This is a solution to the [Order summary card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.